 In Zen monasteries intensive practice periods traditionally last for three months, but ours is shorter, designed to support participants to intensify and strengthen their practice while living in the midst of family and work responsibilities.
-This year's practice period will be led by resident teachers Myoshin Kate McCandless. and Shinmon Michael Newton and our theme will be the Lotus Sutra.
-They will lead the opening weekend retreat and a Wednesday evening and Sunday morning dharma study series.
+This year's practice period will be led by resident teachers Myoshin Kate McCandless. and Shinmon Michael Newton and our theme will be Fully Engaged: Taking our Practice into the World.
+As a practice community we will look deeply into how we can respond to the suffering in our own hearts and in the world around us—without turning away.
+Kate and Michael will lead the opening weekend retreat and a Wednesday evening dharma seminar series called How to be a Bodhisattva in the 21st Century.
 Practice period culminates in our annual Loon Lake six-day residential sesshin led by Zoketsu Norman Fischer, which follows the ancient rhythms of the monastic daily schedule, including meals with oryoki, the traditional three bowls used by monks.

 How to Participate

 There are no specific requirements for participation, though we encourage you to register (see below).
 It helps to give your practice period some structure, in terms of beginning, ending and weekly practice.
 Various possible components are listed below as suggestions.
 Please take into consideration your family and work commitments and decide what will best nourish your practice.

 · Home sitting practice

 · Practice at the zendo

 · Dokusan (individual meetings) with resident teachers and practice discussion with sangha leaders.
 (See below.)